0% credit cards

 Save on costs and pay off debt faster with a credit card that charges 0% interest for a set period.

 Interest-free credit cards, aka 0% credit cards, give you a period of time when no interest is charged on a particular part of your account balance.

-The length of the 0% interest period varies depending on the card, ranging anywhere from 12-36 months, and can also be dependent on the applicant’s circumstances – with some card issuers tailoring 0% deals to the perceived risk profile of the borrower.
+The length of the 0% interest period varies depending on the card, ranging anywhere from 12 to 36 months.
+It can also be dependent on the applicant’s circumstances, with some card issuers tailoring 0% deals to the perceived risk profile of the borrower.

 The 0% rate can also apply to different parts of your balance, depending on the type of card.

-A 0% interest free credit card is great for reducing the cost of existing debt or for spreading the cost of large one-time purchases like furniture, a holiday, wedding expenses or emergency repairs, etc. You can get the maximum benefit from your card if you use it once for a big purchase (or transfer of debt), then spend the remainder of the promotional period paying off the balance.
+A 0% interest-free credit card is great for reducing the cost of existing debt or for spreading the cost of large one-time purchases like furniture, a holiday, wedding expenses or emergency repairs.
+You can get the maximum benefit from your card if you use it once for a big purchase (or transfer of debt), then spend the remainder of the promotional period paying off the balance.

 Use this guide to compare interest-free credit cards in the UK, including different offers currently on the market.
 You can also find out about other features to consider so that you can find an interest-free credit card that suits your needs.

 Updated March 30th, 2020